iihihiuh/Purple_Jade_Tests/README.md

 #### 1. Spoke
 ##### Spoke is an ARMv6-M Thumb Instruction Simulator, which reads in instruction streams and outputs expected outputs for every instruction.
 Every hardware implementation of ARMv6-M Thumb ISA should be able to produce the exact same output of this simulator to be deemed as correct.
 #### 2. Test Suite
 ##### This project also contains assembly tests to verify correctness of hardware implementations of ARMv6-M Thumb ISA.
-Moreover, it also provides many untility functions in C++, which make contributing to this test suite eaiser.
+Moreover, it provides many untility functions in C++, which make contributing to this test suite eaiser.
 ##### It is highly encouraged to contribute to this test suite.
 As more tests are added, hardware tested by this test suite will become more robust.
 #### 3. Additonal Supported instructions
 ##### In addition to required instructions by class.
 This simulator extends support for unsigned multiplication and division.